jibujacob/Retail_Streaming_Analysis/README.md

 ## Tasks Performed

- 1.Reading the sales data from the Kafka server 2.Preprocessing the data to calculate additional derived columns such as total_cost etc 3.Calculating the time-based KPIs and time and country-based KPIs 4.Storing the KPIs (both time-based and time- and country-based) for a 10-minute interval into separate JSON files for further analysis
+ 1. Reading the sales data from the Kafka server

+ 2. Preprocessing the data to calculate additional derived columns such as total_cost etc
+ 3. Calculating the time-based KPIs and time and country-based KPIs
+ 4. Storing the KPIs (both time-based and time- and country-based) for a 10-minute interval into separate JSON files for further analysis

 ## Example of Data Used: